505-NN-505/VisioLab/README.md

 ![](Demo/Stack.gif)

 ## Heap
 Heap is implemented via Huffman Coding.
 User's message will be converted into the Huffman tree.
-Then the prefix codes of the message will be accessible.
+Then the prefix codes of the message will be accessible through a text file.

 ![](Demo/Heap.gif)